Tater Tot

 For his back legs, we will need to wait until he is a few months old and has enough bone density for his leggies to show up on an x-ray before we determine any actions for them.
 The vet wants to have a good idea of what, exactly, is going on with those limbs before attempting to correct them.

-the severity of his cleft, Tater is unable to bottle feed and his foster mom will be tube feeding him for the foreseeable future.
+UPDATE 7/6: (oral vet) We had our first appointment with the vet and she said he is looking great so far.
+Due to the severity of his cleft, Tater is unable to bottle feed and his foster mom will be tube feeding him for the foreseeable future.
 We are hoping he may be able to eat some food on his own in a few weeks, but he will likely need supplemental tube feeding regardless to ensure he is getting enough calories to grow big and strong.

 The Dr. is hoping to see the cleft get smaller on its own as he grows, it’s still a “wait and see” and options will be addressed as time goes on.